-Do you find yourself having to present lots of data to people who don’t have the same level of knowledge or expertise as you do?
+Do you find yourself presenting complex information to people who don’t have the same level of knowledge or expertise as you do?

 Presenting complex information can be a significant challenge for even the most seasoned presenter.

-Regardless of the topic, all presenters share the common goal of ensuring that they keep their audience interested and engaged.
+Regardless of the topic, all presenters share the common goal of ensuring that they keep their audience stimulated.
 Exceptional presenters aim for much more; they want their audience to feel connected to them and their message.
 They want their listeners to remember their key message and then act on it.

 Angelika Dimoka, director of the Center for Neural Decision Making at Temple University tells us that as people reach information overload: “They start making stupid mistakes and bad choices because the brain region responsible for smart decision making has essentially left the premises.”

 That’s all well and good but when you’re tasked with sharing complex information, keeping it simple doesn’t appear so easy for most professionals

 Many years of experience and coaching has taught us that it can, however, be far simpler than you think.